 Terra Lake Park: Transforming a Brownfield Site

 The Terra Lake Park project transformed a decommissioned sanitary sewage lagoon into an eight-acre lake and regional community park.
-Beginning in 2005, this project was a collaborative effort between the City of Johnston and Snyder & Associates.
+This project was a collaborative effort between the City of Johnston and Snyder & Associates.
 Core project goals included:

 - Creating an eight-acre recreational lake with a consistent pool elevation

 - Native species protection and enhancement

 - Investigate soil conditions for safety

 - Establish the park as a regional trailhead

 - A three-acre irrigated great lawn